MrBigK/linked-blog-starter-md/Sessions/Session 11.md

 # Planned Encounters
 - It has been 3 weeks since the party disappeared inside of the pyramid, when the party returns.
 They discover they are wanted men after conversing with Nicholas Gryls
-- The party then has to find a way out of tow
+- The party has to plan an escape off the island that is now swarming with guards.
+- The parties boat has been towed to an alcove where
 # Recap
 - Starting outside the pyramid
 # Summary